 Day 11 - Lewiston to Riggins

-Hells Canyon National Recreation Area is North America's deepest river gorge.
+Hells Canyon a National Recreation Area is North America's deepest river gorge.
 Jet boat excursions and river trips are available in Lewiston, Whitebird and Riggins.
 Overnight in Riggins.

 Day 12 - Riggins to Stanley